Floorp-Projects/Floorp/devtools/docs/frontend/telemetry.md

     release_channel_collection: opt-out
     expiry_version: never
     extra_keys:
       entrypoint: How was the toolbox opened?
-CommandLine, ContextMenu, HamburgerMenu, KeyShortcut, SessionRestore or SystemMenu
+CommandLine, ContextMenu, DeveloperToolbar, HamburgerMenu, KeyShortcut, SessionRestore or SystemMenu
       first_panel: The name of the first panel opened.
       host: "Toolbox host (positioning): bottom, side, window or other."
       splitconsole: Indicates whether the split console was open.